ROCm/rocDecode/docs/conceptual/video-decoding-pipeline.md

 2. Parse the demultiplexed packets into video frames for the decoder provided by rocDecode API.
 3. Decode compressed video frames into YUV frames using rocDecode API.
 4. Wait for the decoding to finish.
-5. Map the decoded YUV frame from amd-gpu context to HIP (using VAAPI-HIP under ROCm)
+5. Map the decoded YUV frame from amd-gpu context to HIP (using VAAPI-HIP under ROCm).
-6. Execute HIP kernels in the mapped YUV frame (e.g., format conversion, scaling, object detection, classification, etc.)
+6. Execute HIP kernels in the mapped YUV frame.
+For example, format conversion, scaling, object detection, classification, and others.
 7. Un-map decoded HIP YUV frame.

 The above steps are demonstrated in the sample applications included in the repository.